mikrostew/advent-of-code/2019/day-12.md

 What is the total energy in the system after simulating the moons given in your scan for 1000 steps?

 To begin, [get your puzzle input](https://adventofcode.com/2019/day/12/input).

+Your puzzle answer was `14780`.

+The first half of this puzzle is complete!
+It provides one gold star: *